shamanez/Variational-Discriminator-Bottleneck-Tensorflow-Implementation/README.md

 python train-WGAN-GP-VDB.py

 ## Important Implementations
--Generator and Discriminator Architectures are inside model.py script -Normal wgan-gp loss and discriminator bottleneck layer loss are insode the vdb_losses.py script
+- Generator and Discriminator Architectures are inside model.py script
+- Normal wgan-gp loss and discriminator bottleneck layer loss are insode the vdb_losses.py script

 ## Important Paramters

--I_c - This is the information contrain.
-This is a hyper paramter -Bottleneck Layer Dimentions
+- I_c - This is the information contrain.
+This is a hyper paramter
+- Bottleneck Layer Dimentions
--Alpha - This paramters is to update the adaptive lagrange paramters (Documentation can be found inside the code)
+- Alpha - This paramters is to update the adaptive lagrange paramters (Documentation can be found inside the code)

 ## Training Results
--Item  Trained paramters can be found inside  train-WGAN-GP-VDB.py script
+- Item  Trained paramters can be found inside  train-WGAN-GP-VDB.py script

 ## Future Work
--Item The modified descriminator can be easily use with GAIL.
+- The modified descriminator can be easily use with GAIL.
--Item Cheking the effect of varios hyper paramters and how generator behaves acording to them
+- Cheking the effect of varios hyper paramters and how generator behaves acording to them